vatpac-technology/sops/docs/aerodromes/Launceston.md

 For Jets: `A080`
 For Non-Jets: The lower of `A045` or the `RFL`.
 ### Arrivals/Overfliers
 LTA will heads-up coordinate arrivals/overfliers from Class C to LT ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to LT ADC, unless LT ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to LT ADC, unless LT ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**LTA** -> **LT ADC**</span>: "via IRSOM for the DGA, TFW"